hofstra/coyote/sources/_posts/2015-08-11-evening-star-hunting-coyotes.md

 - Coyote and conflicts with ranching
 - Coyote and Dogs
 - Coyote and bounty payments
-- Coyotes and Theodore Roosevelt,
+- Coyote and Theodore Roosevelt,
 - Coyote and conflicts with civilization
 - Coyote and Hunting Tournament
 ---